 To view your assets that are queued for labeling, go to the data row tab in your project and click on the "To Label" filter as seen below.
 In this tab, you can easily explore your queued data to see what type of data is still in the labeling queue.

-Once a labeler starts labeling, our queue will reserve up to 10 assets for the labeler.
+Once a labeler starts labeling, Labelbox will reserve a certain number of assets for the labeler, depending on the Quality setting for the project.
+The number of assets reserved will be 10 for projects that use Consensus and 3 for projects that don't use Consensus.
 As they work down their reservations, our queue will continue to replenish their reservations from the queue.
 This ensures that the labeler will have sufficient work to avoid unintended downtime due to latency spikes or changes in the label queue.

-Labelbox will keep reservations active for 90 minutes after a user goes idle, after which we will clear out all the reservations for other labelers to pick up.
+Labelbox will keep reservations active for 90 minutes.
+This is renewed every 10 minutes while a user has the asset open in their tab.
+After 90 minutes of idle time, the reservations will be cleared for other labelers to pick up.